19 Tips for Writing Better User Stories (2020 Update)

 Unknowable Unknowns – the stuff that hits us from left field for which we could never have known upfront.

-Structuring your Sprint board or Kanban board as per the table below can be helpful in understanding what level of detail is required at what point.
+Structuring your Sprint board or Kanban board as per the illustration below can be helpful in understanding what level of detail is required at what point.

 Epics broken down into stories.
 The only story detail is a short simple title and link to parent epic.
 You can schedule your stories into sprints at this point.
 This can be done weeks or months before sprint start but careful housekeeping is required to expire stories if not needed as the landscape may evolve